laila12399/lailascoaching/content/overcome-perfectionism-procrastination-with-psychology.md

 One way to utilize this powerful method of motivation is to reinforce to yourself how you are *ahead*.
 Whatever the task at focus,  likelihood has it that you are ahead from a number of perspectives.

-This could be from the perspective of millions of humans throughout history (who were physically identical to you).
+This could be from the perspective of millions of humans throughout history.

 Or a possible version of yourself, had you gone down a less helpful path (like many others in similar positions, likely will have).

-You can reinforce to yourself how you are *ahead* in your ability to successfully have overcome hurdles and reached where you are today, although others facing the same obstructing and lack of facilitating factors would have not gotten anywhere close to where you are today.
+You can reinforce to yourself how you are *Superior* in your ability and ressielicne to successfully have overcome hurdles and reached where you are today, although others facing the same obstructing and lack of facilitating factors would have not gotten anywhere close to where you are today.
 You might have prospered in the face of systems stacked against you, the absence of mentors to guide you, or loved ones you had to provide for.

 Identify three perspectives from which you are *ahead* and note them to yourself.